ShreyaThapa/v2-ach-api-docs/source/includes/_oauth.md

 Dwolla utilizes the [OAuth 2 protocol](https://oauth.net/2/) to facilitate authorization.
 OAuth is an authorization framework that enables a third-party application to obtain access to protected resources (Transfers, Funding Sources, Customers etc.) in the Dwolla API.
 Access to the Dwolla API can be granted to an application either on behalf of a user or on behalf of the application itself.
 This section covers application auth which is meant for server-to-server applications using the Access API.

 #### Creating an application
 Before you can get started with making OAuth requests, you’ll need to first register an application with Dwolla by logging in and navigating to the applications page.
-Once an application is registered you will obtain your `client_id` and `client_secret` (aka client credentials), which will be used to identify your application when calling the Dwolla API.
+Once an application is registered you will obtain your `client_id` and `client_secret` (aka App Key and Secret), which will be used to identify your application when calling the Dwolla API.
 The Sandbox environment provides you with a created application once you have signed up for an account.
 Learn more in our [getting started guide](https://developers.dwolla.com/guides/sandbox-setup/). **Remember:** Your client_secret should be kept a secret!
 Be sure to store your client credentials securely.

 #### Token lifetime

 **Access tokens** are *short lived*: 1 hour.
 To refresh authorization on an application access token, your application will simply exchange its client credentials for a new app access token which will invalidate the previous token.

 ## Application authorization